 The Mach 5 is certainly well thought of online, with hundreds of positive reviews.
 I always like to dig through these reviews before making a purchase, and I honestly struggled to find anyone giving the OGIO Mach 5 motorcycle backpack a tough time.

-If you want the best motorcycle backpack for comfort, water resistance, protection and comfort, the Mach 5 should be at the top of your short list.Check Price on Amazon
+If you want the best motorcycle backpack for comfort, water resistance, protection and comfort, the Mach 5 should be at the top of your short list.Check Current Price

 So, it’s all good and well wanting the best motorcycle backpack possible, but not all of us have the budget.
 And after all, with a price tag of around $170 on the Mach 5, it’s not exactly cheap.